 The follow up to my Margarita Cocktail is here just in time for the 4th July!
 Low-carb Piña Colada is definitely my favourite treat.
 A serving has 7.6 g of net carbs.
 For those of you that that are on "extra low-carb", use a few drops of natural alcohol-based food extract instead of fresh pineapple.
 Without pineapple and using natural food extract instead, this recipe has only 4.3 g net carbs.

-Note: For recipes like this one, I use Aroy-D. It's the best coconut milk I've tried.
+For recipes like this one, I use liquid coconut milk such as Aroy-D. It's the best coconut milk I've tried.
 It has no additives and is really "milky".
 It's great for drinks like Low-carb Cappuccino but you can't use it for "creaming" coconut milk - it won't thicken.

 How Natural are Food Extracts?